SS-IL: Separated Softmax for Incremental Learning: Introduction

-To resolve above issues, we propose Separated Softmax for Incremental Learning (SS-IL), which consists of three components.
-Firstly, we devise \textit{separated softmax (SS)} output layer that mutually blocks the flow of the score gradients between the old and new classes, hence, mitigates the imbalanced penalization of the output probabilities for the old classes.
-Secondly, for the mini-batch stochastic gradient descent (SGD) steps, we utilize \textit{ratio-preserving (RP)} mini-batches that guarantee the minimum ratio of the samples from old classes steps such that a balance between learning the new classes and preserving the knowledge for old classes can be realized.
-Thirdly, we show the \textit{Task-wise KD (TKD)}, which also computes the soft-target for distillation in a task-separated manner, is particularly well-suited for our SS layer, since it attempts to preserve the task-wise knowledge without preserving the prediction bias that may present among tasks.
-In our extensive experimental results, we show that our SS-IL achieves very strong state-of-the-art accuracy on various different large-scale CIL benchmark datasets.
-We also stress that our method significantly mitigates the prediction score bias without any additional post-processing steps, unlike other recent baselines.
-We also present systematic ablation study on our method, justifying each of the three components in SS-IL.
+To resolve above issues, we propose Separated-Softmax for Incremental Learning (SS-IL), which consists of two main components.
+Firstly, we devise \textit{separated softmax (SS)} output layer that mutually blocks the flow of the score gradients between the old and new classes, thus, mitigates the imbalanced penalization of the output probabilities for the old classes.
+Secondly, we show the \textit{Task-wise KD (TKD)} \cite{(LwF)LiHoiem16}, which also computes the soft target for the distillation in a task-separated manner, is particularly well-suited for our SS layer, since it attempts to preserve the task-wise knowledge without preserving the prediction bias that may remain across the tasks.
+In order to show the effectiveness of our approach, we carried out \textit{extensive} experimental validations on several large-scale CIL benchmarks with various scenarios and fairly compared our SS-IL with recent strong baselines by reproducing all of them.
+As a result, we convincingly show our SS-IL achieves strong state-of-the-art accuracy via adequately balancing the prediction scores across old and new classes, without \textit{any} additional post-processing.

+In summary, our contribution is threefold: \begin{compactitem} \item We propose a novel \textit{separated softmax (SS)} layer, which prevents the old class scores from being overly penalized throughout the gradient steps. \item We show that using GKD in CIL may preserve the bias of the model, while TKD can bring synergy when particularly combined with SS that has the same intuition.

+\item We carry out extensive experimental validation of our SS-IL on several large-scale benchmarks with various CIL scenarios and fairly compared with recent, all-reproduced state-of-the-art baselines.